ppc Release Notes for Gentoo Linux 2006.1

 The entire Gentoo Linux installation process is documented in the Gentoo

-Each architecture offers three LiveCDs.
+The PowerPC release team offers three InstallCDs.
 The first one being a universal

-bootable LiveCD which can be used to install with or without an Internet
+bootable InstallCD which can be used to install with or without an Internet

 connection.
-The second LiveCD is a non-bootable subarch-optimized
+The second InstallCD is a non-bootable subarch-optimized

 includes only the basics needed to simply boot a machine.

-At minimum, the universal or minimal LiveCD is required to boot the
+At minimum, the universal or minimal InstallCD is required to boot the

 machine and install Gentoo.
-The universal LiveCD requires an Internet
+The universal InstallCD does not require an

-require an Internet connection to install from a stage3 installation
+Internet connection to install from a stage3 installation tarball.
+The

-tarball.
-The minimal LiveCD requires an Internet connection to install
+minimal InstallCD requires an Internet connection to install Gentoo

-There is one kernel available on both bootable cds.
+There are two kernel available on both bootable CDs.
 It will run on

 both, uniprocessor and multiprocessor systems.
 The kernel is based on